 However, the FCA also investigates and takes disciplinary action against individuals performing the customer controlled function (controlled function 30/CF30).

 The standard practice for a regulatory investigation is for the FCA to send the individual(s) under investigation notice that investigators have been appointed, identifying the scope of the investigation and the relevant period, and indicating the basis on which any interview may be conducted.
 This can be voluntarily or compulsory or under police caution: the FCA has power to compel a person to attend interview, (sections 171, 172 or 173 of FSMA).
-If suspected of a criminal offence, the individual may be interviewed on a voluntary basis, or under caution where an individual would be provided with a caution under the Police and Criminal Evidence Act 1988 to the effect that he is not required to answer any questions but that failure at the interview to provide details of a defence later relied on in court may give rise to adverse inferences being drawn.
+If suspected of a criminal offence, the individual may be interviewed on a voluntary basis, or under caution where an individual would be provided with a caution under the Police and Criminal Evidence Act 1984 to the effect that he/she is not required to answer any questions but that failure at the interview to provide details of a defence later relied on in court may give rise to adverse inferences being drawn.
 Individuals who are being investigated may need independent legal representation, particularly if there has been any evidence of misconduct.

 Cooperation with the FCA is essential to ensure that an investigation proceeds efficiently.